-If you aren’t willing to invest in glass or tile pool finishes that can cost quite a bit but also don’t want to settle for the least expensive option of plaster finishes, consider aggregate pool finishes.
-As with any other type of pool finish, this one also has its set of pros and cons, which we will discuss later.
+If you aren’t willing to invest in glass or tile pool finishes that can cost quite a bit but don’t want to settle for the least expensive option of plaster finishes, consider aggregate pool finishes.
+As with any other type of pool finish, this one also has its pros and cons, which we will discuss later.

 So, are you wondering what the pros and cons of aggregate pool finishes are?
-You already know about its benefits, so let us highlight some critical disadvantages of pool aggregate finishes.
+You already know its benefits, so let us highlight some critical disadvantages of pool aggregate finishes.

 Disadvantages Of Aggregate Pool Finishes